conda-forge/cfep/cfep-xx.md

 2. scripts

    No change because of conda limitation.
-See the previous section
+See the previous section.

 3. stdlib/platstdlib